-A Swiftie’s Fashion Guide & What To Wear To Taylor Swift’s Eras Tour
+A Swiftie’s Fashion Guide & What To Wear To Taylor Swift: The Eras Tour Movie

 There are some great music video looks to recreate for this era too, from "Picture To Burn’s" black mini dress, gloves, and headband to "Our Song’s" baby blue prom dress.

-What To Wear To The Eras Tour If You’re A Midnights Fan
+What To Wear To The Eras Tour Movie If You’re A Midnights Fan

 Taylor’s most recent album is already generating a host of great costume ideas.
 Fan favorites include her "Bejewelled" video bodysuit (you can DIY your own), midnight blue star dress red carpet look, "Anti-Hero" orange hot pants, and "Lavender Haze" faux fur and slip moment.
 You could also run with the nighttime concept of the album, from astrological prints to star chain belts.
 I love this "he was sunshine, I was midnight rain" BFF idea and this simple nod to the koi swimming through space in "Lavender Haze."

-Midnights era DIY costume ideas
+Midnights Era DIY Costume Ideas

 Inspired by the album cover shoot, Midnights is also the perfect opportunity to pull out your best Daisy Jones '70s looks.
 Here’s hoping that someone recreates Taylor’s Miss Bejewelled/Marie Antoinette look, too.

-What To Wear To The Eras Tour If you’re broke
+What To Wear To The Eras Tour Movie If You’re Broke

-If you don’t want to buy anything new, I understand — tour tickets are expensive!
+If you don’t want to buy anything new, I understand!
+Being budget-conscious is a totally valid choice for a movie screening.
 Thankfully, the colors and vibes of each era are really strong, so all you need to do is pull a monochromatic outfit in the album color of your choice, draw a lucky "13" on your hand, cover your face/hair/body in glitter, and you’re ready.
 For a quick guide, here are the colors most commonly associated with each era/album:

-Taylor Swift: mainly light green, but also white and light blue
+Taylor Swift: light green, but also white and light blue

 Fearless: gold